 \section{Stable Harbourne and Harbourne--Huneke Containment for Points}

 In this section, we establish the stable Harbourne conjecture and the stable Harbourne--Huneke containment for a general set of points.
 We shall begin with the stable Harbourne conjecture, Conjecture \ref{conj.Ha}.
-For the simplicity of statements, throughout the section, we make the assumption that $\kk$ is an algebraically closed field of arbitrary characteristic.
+Throughout the section, we make the assumption that $\kk$ is an algebraically closed field of arbitrary characteristic.

 To say that Stable Harbourne or the Stable Harbourne--Huneke Conjectures hold for $s$ general points in $\PP^N_\kk$ is to find an open dense set $U$ of the Hilbert scheme of $s$ points in $\PP^N_\kk$ such that for all $\XX \in U$, there exists $r(\XX)$ depending on $\XX$ such that the defining ideal $I = I(\XX)$ satisfies the corresponding stable containment for all $r \geqslant r(\XX)$.
 However, in the case of the Stable Harbourne--Huneke Conjectures, we will show something stronger: that there exists a constant $r(s,N)$ depending only on $s$ and $N$ and an open dense subset $U$ of the Hilbert scheme of $s$ points in $\PP^N_\kk$ such that all $\XX \in U$, $I = I(\XX)$ satisfies

 for all $r \geqslant r(s,N)$.
 For each of these stable containment conjectures, one might wonder whether there exists a uniform bound $r(R)$, depending only on the ring $R$ but not on $I$, such that all radical ideals $I$ in $R$ satisfy the corresponding stable containment for all $r \geqslant r(R)$.

 While we do not know whether such a uniform bound exists, we remark on a potential approach that fails: that we cannot uniformly bound the resurgence away from $N$, or more generally the big height of $I$.